 British Association of Anger Management aims to offer individual support, workshops, seminars and bespoke packages for individuals who struggle with anger.
-They have expertise in anger, stress and conflict management.
+The Association has expertise in anger, stress and conflict management.
 They not only do run numerous practical workshops but also are able to run workshops online via webcam.

 Bullies Out is an anti-bullying charity which works with schools, colleges and youth and community settings across the UK and Ireland.
-Bullies Out has an award-winning peer mentor programme called Peer2Peer and also has a number of interactive workshops that address different types of bullying and bullying issues.
+The charity has an award-winning peer mentor programme called Peer2Peer and also has a number of interactive workshops that address different types of bullying and bullying issues.
 Information regarding bullying is also available for parents, employees and employers.

 The Bullying Intervention Group (BIG) is a social enterprise which administers the BIG award (the national award for excellence in bullying intervention.
-The Bullying Intervention Group aims to prevent and reduce bullying, reward effective bullying intervention practice and make communities safer and more accessible.
+BIG aims to prevent and reduce bullying, reward effective bullying intervention practice and make communities safer and more accessible.

 provides free training and resources to help improve young people’s mental health, including material on depression and self harm.

 Supports families and provides training to professionals for when a young person is facing bereavement.

 Child Exploitation and Online Protection Centre (CEOP) work with safeguarding and child protection partners across the UK and overseas.
 They aim to protect children online and offline, their main focus is on child sexual exploitation and online protection issues.

 Child Internet Safety is a social enterprise which focusses on internet safety for children.
 The social enterprise aims to provide practical advice and tools for parents, teachers and children.